-When the student has successfully completed all procedure competencies in a certain body category, the student is ready to attempt a final "category" competency evaluation.
+When the student has successfully completed all or almost all procedure competencies in a certain body category, the student is ready to attempt a final "category" competency evaluation.
 This evaluation is performed in the energized campus laboratory under the supervision of one of the program faculty persons.